google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/lifecycle.md

 In brief:

-* An update is triggered:
+* An update is triggered if any of the following happens:
-    * On navigation to an in-scope page.
+    * A navigation to an in-scope page.
-    * On functional events such as `push` and `sync`, unless there's been an update check within the previous 24 hours.
+    * A functional events such as `push` and `sync`, unless there's been an update check within the previous 24 hours.
-    * On calling `.register()` *only if* the service worker URL has changed.
+    * Calling `.register()` *only if* the service worker URL has changed.
+However, you should [avoid changing the worker URL](#avoid-url-change).
 * Most browsers, including [Chrome 68 and later](/web/updates/2018/06/fresher-sw), default to ignoring caching headers when checking for updates of the registered service worker script.
 They still respect caching headers when fetching resources loaded inside a service worker via